Seminar VII: Hagiography

 on, for example, well-beyond the scene of the saint’s death to describe

-how his or her corpse was lost, re-discovered and then brought and enshrined
+how his or her corpse was lost, re-discovered and then brought to and enshrined

 in the church where it now rests.
 In these texts the true climax comprises